Understanding direct payments

 Note that in Scotland, carers can’t get direct payments.
 However, the person you care for may be eligible for them, so the information on this page may still be useful.

-Before agreeing to you receiving direct payments, the local council or trust must be sure they’re right for you and that you (or someone appointed on your behalf) can manage them.
+Before agreeing to you receiving direct payments, the local council (or local Health and Social Care Trust in northern Ireland) must be sure they’re right for you and that you (or someone appointed on your behalf) can manage them.

 Think carefully about choosing direct payments.
 They can give you more freedom and choice, but also come with more responsibility.

-Before requesting a direct payment (or being offered one), you would first need to have an assessment from the local council or trust.
+Before requesting a direct payment (or being offered one), you would first need to have an assessment from the local council or Trust.
 The assessment and the process will differ depending on if you are the carer or the person who receives care.
+Find out more on our information pages about carers' assessments and needs assessments (for the person being cared for).

 Many carers' centres now carry out carers' assessments on behalf of the council or trust, or you could be sent a form to complete, setting out your needs as a carer.
-It’s worth getting in touch with your local carers' centre for more information.
+It’s worth getting in touch with your for more information.
+Our local directory could be a good starting point or contact your local authority (or Trust in Northern Ireland).

 Although most people will be given a direct payment if they ask for one, there are some categories of people who cannot get a direct payment, for example those under various orders or treatments for drug or alcohol dependence.